videlalvaro/claude/README.md

 ## Credits

-The original version of this libraryt was based on this [blog post](http://sunng.info/blog/2012/01/clojure-on-cloudfoundry/).
+The original version of this library was based on this [blog post](http://sunng.info/blog/2012/01/clojure-on-cloudfoundry/).

 ## License